-- 1 The Chair of the Board of Directors will select a timely agenda for the Board of Directors' meetings to be reviewed and decided upon by the hhc Governance Committee, along with an annual agenda schedule. - 2 Observation of important meetings of operational divisions by directors is extremely useful for directors to monitor the execution of duties of corporate officers, and will be continued.
+- (1) The Role and Operations, etc., of the Board of Directors - (a) Plan (Prepare) - 1 The Chair of the Board of Directors will select a timely agenda for the Board of Directors' meetings to be reviewed and decided upon by the hhc Governance Committee, along with an annual agenda schedule. - 2 Observation of important meetings of operational divisions by directors is extremely useful for directors to monitor the execution of duties of corporate officers, and will be continued.
 In addition, video/audio recordings of the meetings will be shared for the benefit of directors who were unable to attend. - 3 The reporting on business execution will be oriented toward concise reporting focused on the essentials.
-The content of materials should be of uniform granularity, organized in terms of issues, and designed to clarify the issues to be discussed. - 4 Ensure early distribution of the agenda for the Board of Directors meetings.
+The content of materials should be of uniform granularity, organized in terms of issues, and designed to clarify the issues to be discussed.

+- 4 Ensure early distribution of the agenda for the Board of Directors meetings.
 The advance explanations of the agenda items will be conducted in a group format, and the corporate officer or department manager who submits the agenda item will provide the explanation.
 This will secure sufficient time for substantial deliberations at the Board of Directors meetings. - 5 After a Board of Directors meeting, the hhc Governance Committee will review the Board of Directors meeting of the day, confirm items to be followed up, and request reports from corporate officers as necessary, in order to improve the effectiveness of management oversight.